yonsweng/yonsweng/README.md

   </p>

 - ❤️ I love ...
-  - Coding with people
+  - coding with people
   - IU

 - 🚀 I want to ...
+  - be healthy
-  - Launch a global service
+  - develop global services

 - 🌷 I'm from [Suncheon](https://www.google.com/search?q=순천), the most beautiful city in the earth.